harleyjj/coding-challenge/README.md

 ### `npm start`

-You're default web browser should launch on port 3000, at the landing page.
+Your default web browser should launch on port 3000, at the landing page.
 Alternatively, navigate to the deployed app, linked above.

 ## How to play: